-There is something about winter that requires warmth and comfort, hearty flavours and earthiness.
+There is something about winter that demands warmth and comfort, hearty flavours and earthiness.
 It is the perfect season for brewing a nice dark oatmeal stout.

-This recipe assumes that you have basic brewing experience.
-If this is your first time home brewing then I recommend reading the Brewing Beer at Home Overview to learn all about what equipment you need, the ingredients and the basic process.
+This recipe assumes that you have basic experience with homebrewing.
+If this is your first time brewing beer, then I recommend reading all about how to brew beer at home.
+It goes over everything from what equipment you need, to the ingredients and the basic techniques.